Sreekmans/videoshrink/README.md

 ## License

-MIT — free to use, modify and distribute.
+GNU3 — free to use, modify and distribute.